 Pastoral relations policies govern search, selection, calls, and appointments between ministers and United Church communities of faith.

-If the 43rd General Council (July 21–27, 2018) enacts the remits that pastoral charges and presbyteries have passed, there will be some changes to our pastoral relations system.
-To learn more:
+The 43rd General Council (July 21–27, 2018) enacted the remits that pastoral charges and presbyteries passed.
+The General Council also passed GCE 11 New Pastoral Relations Covenant Policy, resulting in the following changes to our pastoral relations system:

 - Watch the video above, Transitioning to Our New Pastoral Relations System: An Update (a panel discussion that was broadcast on YouTube Live on April 30, 2018).